-A new initiative LFCC launched in spring 2021 has been recognized at the state level.
+A new initiative Laurel Ridge launched in spring 2021 has been recognized at the state level.
 Six faculty members were chosen to be part of the inaugural Faculty Fellows program working under the guidance of Amy Judd, the college’s director of academic assessment, evaluation and analytics, and Dr. Erin Mills, instructional designer.

 The program was awarded the Excellence in Education Award for Building Opportunity through INCLUSIVITY during the Virginia Community College System’s New Horizons Conference last month.
 About 700 faculty and staff from the system’s 23 community colleges and the system office attended the teaching and learning conference.
 This year’s theme was “Building Opportunity” in alignment with the system’s strategic plan, Opportunity 2027, which strives for equity in access, learning outcomes and success for all students regardless of their race, ethnicity, gender, or socioeconomic group.

 In summer 2021, the Faculty Fellows studied universal design for learning (UDL) and how it impacts equity and success for diverse learners.
 Each faculty member redesigned a fall 2021 course using UDL principles and evaluated how that redesign impacted student success.
 Because students have different learning styles, cognitive abilities, and cultural and social experiences, UDL uses multiple means of engagement and action, allowing professors to better evaluate how students are learning and how effective their courses are.

 They also shared what they learned with their colleagues through professional development sessions and an online book.
 A second cohort of Faculty Fellows will begin this summer, and is expected to dive even deeper into student equity and success.